Uniswap/qa-interview-assignment/README.md

 Install `nvm` (allows you to manage multiple versions of Node) by following the instructions here: [https://github.com/nvm-sh/nvm].

-Once `nvm` is successfully installed, restart the terminal and run the following commands to install the `npm` versions that [celo-monorepo] will need:
+Once `nvm` is successfully installed, restart the terminal and run the following commands to install the `npm` versions that the repo will need:

 ```bash
 # restart the terminal after installing nvm